kulics/koral/book-en/collection-type.md

 ```
 This will create a `i32` type List containing` 1` to `5`.

-If you need an List of explicit types, you can create them using type creation syntax.
+If you need an List of explicit types, you can create them using construct function.

 The List type is represented by `[type]`.